kam1sh/nagios-scripts/README.md

 # nagios-scripts
-Collection of various plugins for nagios/icinga
+Collection of various plugins for Nagios/Icinga, most of them built on Python 3 (3.6 recommended)